EducationPerfect/RateLimit/README.md

-This library allows you to add rate limiting and request throttling to your applications.
-Rate limiting defines your clients quota such as daily limit as an example.
-In addition, request throttling helps protect your system from spikes by smoothing out the traffic.
-Both algorithms use separate tracking in data store.
+This library allows you to add rate limiting and/or request throttling to your applications using Redis.
+It's all you need.
+Rate limiting defines your clients' quota, such as daily limit as an example.
+On the other hand, request throttling helps protect your system from spikes by smoothing out the traffic.
+Both algorithms use separate tracking in a data store.
+- The rate limiting feature uses the [Fixed Window Counter](https://en.wikipedia.org/wiki/Fixed_window_counter) algorithm.
+- The request throttling feature uses the [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.

 This library is under [MIT](https://opensource.org/licenses/MIT) license.

+Donation is much appreciated!!
+Donate via Paypal: dekcodeofficial@gmail.com

 ## Quickly why?
 - To limit quota used by clients in your APIs/services for your business model